IcaliaLabs/docker-watchman/README.md

-# Facebook's Watchman for Docker Containers (Alpine)
+# Facebook's Watchman for Docker Containers

 [Watchman](https://facebook.github.io/watchman/) is a file watching service developed by Facebook, and it's used by many projects (like Ember CLI) to watch